ccclub ccclub

 tokenleaders โ€” a lightweight public Claude usage ranking; simple and fun rather than feature-heavy.

 ccclub โ€” private-first.
-You create a group with npx ccclub init, friends join with a 6-letter code, and the board updates automatically from local logs (Claude Code session-end hook; background sync for Codex, OpenCode, Amp, pi-agent).
+You create a group with npx ccclub init, friends join with a 6-letter code, and the board updates automatically from local logs (Claude Code session-end hook; background sync for Codex, OpenCode, Amp, Grok, Pi).
 No accounts.
 Each group gets a live web dashboard, and there's an opt-in global board if you do want a public ranking.
 Only numeric summaries are uploaded โ€” no prompts, code, or file paths.

 Side by side